 The Weather in Staithes

 Check out our climate diagram to find the perfect month for your holidays.
 July is the warmest month of the year in Staithes with temperatures reaching a maximum average of 21°.
 On the other hand, you could have temperatures dropping under 2° in January.
-The rainiest month is January while the driest month is September.
+The rainiest month is July while the driest month is September.

 Wander sublime landscapes with a Staithes holiday letting

 You've heard the song Scarborough Fair – come see the area that inspired it around the picture-perfect fishing village of Staithes, nestled within the lush beauty of North York Moors National Park.
 Cliffs rise around this curved bay, onto which the white cottages of Staithes cling like barnacles.
 The stream running through the village forms the border between Scarborough, Redcar, and Cleveland.

 Find out more about the region’s iron mining and its impact on Yorkshire's people and culture at the Cleveland Ironstone Mining Museum.
 Suitable for the whole family, the museum was built on the site of a former iron mine.
 Delve deeper into the experience on a tour, which takes you into the vast Loftus mines.
 Meanwhile, the Museum of Victorian Science offers an unparalleled view of the birth of modern science and the industrial revolution.
 Don't miss all the fascinating instruments to be found in Dr. Frankenstein's laboratory!